ARecuenco92/subscriptions-rest-service/README.md

 The aim of the project is to design and develop a Subscription API.
 This service will allow users to sign up for a specified newsletter and receive personalised emails.

 The subscription service interacts with two more internal services: the event and email services.
 The event service it will be used to create new newsletters and list the existing ones.
 Finally, the second service sends a personalised email to subscribers of an specified newsletter.
+Authentication required to create newsletter and send emails to newsletter subscribers.

 The project contains a unit test collection using JUnit to validate and ensure that code meets its design and behaves as intended.